 This means we need a dynamic ability to communicate, collaborate and to get things done.
 The PC-centric approach we’ve had – managing and locking devices down – has been restrictive rather than flexible.

 So, how do we create a user-centric ecosystem?

 The answer is to have a consumer’s attitude to how we use services in the workplace.

 A great example is providing a context of a workspace, where employees, partners and even contractors can access a curated selection of workplace tools – from the basics, like word processors and spreadsheets, to custom-built apps specific to your industry – and download them freely.

 The other thing we need is security and governance.
 In the app store example above, every app has been vetted to ensure it’s compatible with the organisation’s workflow and security policies.

 And being secure is not something you just add on.
 It must be woven into the fabric of the services we create.
 All the shifts to cloud and mobile-first enablement must have security as part of their DNA.

 That’s a great challenge for organisations, many of which have a long tail of legacy applications.
 It appears a daunting task to grasp these opportunities, especially where the investment and effort required to modernise are significant.

 Change the mindset, not just the toolset

-Ultimately, the greatest impediment to digital transformation in the workplace isn’t the toolset – the tools we use, it’s the culture, expectations and attitude we bring to them – the mindset.
+Ultimately, the greatest impediment to digital transformation in the workplace isn’t the tools we use, it’s the culture, expectations and attitude we bring to them – the mindset, not the toolset.